Vidya Vox

-Vidya Iyer (born September 26, 1990), better known by her stage name Vidya Vox, is an American YouTuber and singer.
+Vidya Iyer (/ta/; born September 26, 1990), better known by her stage name Vidya Vox, is an American YouTuber and singer.
 She was born in Chennai, Tamil Nadu, India and immigrated with her family to the United States at the age of eight.
 According to NBC News, her music is a mix of "Western pop, electronic dance music, Bollywood hits, and Indian classical music."
-Since beginning her channel in April 2015, her videos have received over 906 million views, and her channel has accumulated over 7 million subscribers.
+Since beginning her channel in April 2015, her YouTube channel have received over 1.2 billion views, and her channel has accumulated over 7.5 million subscribers.

 Personal life

 Iyer was born in a Tamil Iyer family in Madras (now Chennai), Tamil Nadu, India and was raised in Virginia in the United States.
 Her family is from Palakkad, Kerala, and her mother and grandmother grew up in Kerala.
 She speaks Tamil at home.
 She learned Carnatic music from the age of 5 and enjoyed listening to English music.
 She stated to having an identity crisis, being bullied for being Indian, and hiding her culture while growing up, but has stated she "now feels proud" of her culture.

 She was inspired by her grandmother to pursue Indian classical music.
 She became confident of her Indian roots in college, joined the Indian Student Association, and joined Indian folk dance teams.
 She studied psychology and biomedical sciences at George Washington University and graduated with a Bachelor of Science degree in biological sciences.
 She moved to India for two years to learn music.

 She collaborated on music with her sister, Vandana Iyer, and her boyfriend, Shankar Tucker, whom she met in college.
 She participates in bhangra and hip hop dance.